I haven’t given up on my dream to master baking and in turn created this delicious mango curd tart from Zoë Francois over at ZoëBakes.

 - 1/2 cup lime juice

 - Preheat oven to 200°degrees.
-Line a rimmmed bring sheet with parchment paper.
+Line a rimmmed and bring a sheet with parchment paper.
 In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites at high speed until the mixture goes from clear and foamy to white.
 Turn the mixer speed down to low and slowly add the confectioner’s sugar, granulated sugar, and cornstarch.
 Scrape down the sides of the mixer, then turn the speed back up to high and beat to stiff peaks.
 Spread the meringue out on the prepared sheet pan to roughly 1/2 inch thickness.
 Bake the meringue until dry and crisp, about 60 to 70 minutes.

 - In a Stand Mixer cream the butter and sugar.
 Then add the yolk and mix to combine.
-Add the flour and salt, blend until it comes together.
-Press the dough into a 9 to 10-inch tart pan or form dough into a disk and wrap in plastic.
+Add the flour and salt, and blend until it comes together.
+Press the dough into a 9 to 10-inch tart pan or form the dough into a disk and wrap it in plastic.
 Refrigerate for at least an hour.

 - Fill the tart shell with foil and baking beans.
 Bake for about 20 to 25 minutes or the crust looks golden on the edge.
 Remove the foil and continue to bake until the tart shell is golden on the bottom.

-- In a bowl set over a double boiler, mix together the mango, lime, sugar, salt and yolks.
+- In a bowl set over a double boiler, mix together the mango, lime, sugar, salt, and yolks.
 Use a rubber spatula to stir it until it starts to thicken.
 Then stir in the butter.
 Once it is thick, strain the curd.

 - Preheat oven to 325 degrees.